Friday, August 29, 2014

 Pangeseed: protection of endangered marine life

-As inspiration for the murals the artists were taken out to swim with the whale-sharks and manta rays, to give them an idea of how big, and how benign these gorgeous creatures are.
+As inspiration for the murals, the artists were taken out to swim with the whale sharks and manta rays, to give them an idea of how big and how benign these gorgeous creatures are.
 And then the fun began!
-Spraying, painting, daubing in temperatures hovering around 32C the artist brought to life their fantasy creatures, depicting a wild assortment of marine life and of course our world famous whale-sharks.
+Spraying, painting, and daubing in temperatures hovering around 32C, the artist brought to life their fantasy creatures, depicting a wild assortment of marine life and, of course, our world-famous whale sharks.

-We, and a number of other islanders, have spent the last two weeks trying to locate and photograph all of the murals.
+We, and several other islanders, have spent the last two weeks trying to locate and photograph all of the murals.

 Artist: Cinzah Seekayem on Madero Photo L. Lock

-It's a fun painting called “The Traveler” by Cinzah Seekayem.
-The mural faces west on a one-way street but it see it requires twisting your neck around and up.
+It's a fun painting called “The Traveller” by Cinzah Seekayem.
+The mural faces west on a one-way street, but it requires twisting your neck around and up.

-In amongst the official murals are a few that were done by other artists joining in the fun.
-The one near the middle school appears to be a collection of complimentary images painted by sixteen local students.
+Among the official murals are a few that were done by other artists joining in the fun.
+The one near the middle school appears to be a collection of complementary images painted by sixteen local students.

-It a vivid mural done in orange, pink and green depicting Mayan ancestors, whale-sharks, manta rays, and sailfish.
-It is one of our favourites, although truth be told we like them all!
+It is a vivid mural done in orange, pink and green depicting Mayan ancestors, whale sharks, manta rays, and sailfish.
+It is one of our favourites, although truth be told, we like them all!

 Friday, August 1, 2014

-Apache Mtz – little of this, and a little of that
+Apache Mtz, little of this, and a little of that on Isla Mujeres, Mexico

 How long has your family lived on Isla Mujeres?”
 I asked.
-“For forever,” he replied with his huge infectious grin, “since the beginning, when the first families settled on Isla.”
+“Forever,” he replied with his huge, infectious grin, “since the beginning, when the first families settled on Isla.”

 I'm curious, what's your real name?”

 The other business, Indio's Golf Cart Rentals, was started in 1994.
 Apache helped out at the family business from the time he was twelve years old.
-After assessing the hurricane damage in 2005 Indio decided to close the business, but Apache said he was interested in carrying on.
-He started operations with the four remaining useable golf carts.
-By 2014 Apache had increased the stock of golf carts to sixteen vehicles by creating a little niche market; they offer 24-hour assistance.
-If a rental customer needs help it is only a cell phone call away.
+After assessing the hurricane damage in 2005, Indio decided to close the business, but Apache said he was interested in carrying on.
+He started operations with the four remaining usable golf carts.
+By 2014, Apache had increased the stock of golf carts to sixteen vehicles by creating a little niche market; they offer 24-hour assistance.
+If a rental customer needs help, it is only a cell phone call away.
 Clients are supplied with phone numbers for Adrian, the office manager, who is fluent in English.

-Just for interest sake I asked how many golf carts were available for rent on the island.
-With pen and paper Adrian and Apache did a quick tally estimating that there are twenty golf cart rental companies on Isla Mujeres with a total of approximately 580 carts available for rent.
-Even so many island rental companies are sold out during the busy times of the year, including the summer holidays.
+Just for interest's sake, I asked how many golf carts were available for rent on the island.
+With pen and paper, Adrian and Apache did a quick tally, estimating that there are twenty golf cart rental companies on Isla Mujeres with a total of approximately 580 carts available for rent.
+Even so, many island rental companies are sold out during the busy times of the year, including the summer holidays.
 That bit of information really surprised me.

 He is hoping to attract more couples – people who want the full experience.
-His off-shore trips will start early in the day with fishing, then return to the Indio's beach club property to cook the catch while enjoying music and drink a cold beverage or two.
+His offshore trips will start early in the day with fishing, then return to the Indio's beach club property to cook the catch while enjoying music and drinking a cold beverage or two.
 It's island life as it used to be.

 Okay, okay!” he grinned, giving in to my cheeky persistence, “It's Isauro Martinez Polanco.”
 He was named after his dad, whose first name was also Isauro.